Rishab-Kumar09/Reel-AI/README.md

 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request.
+5. Open a Pull Request

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- OpenAI for GPT-4 and Whisper APIs
+- Flutter team for the amazing framework
+- Firebase for backend services